World University Cross Country Championships

 The World University Cross Country Championships is an international biennial cross country running competition for student athletes, organised by the International University Sports Federation (FISU).
 The 2012 edition of the competition featured 76 male and 61 female athletes from 23 countries.
 Over the history of the event, 64 countries have competed but only three (France, Great Britain and Spain) have been present at all editions of the championships.

-First established in 1968 as a men's only event, a women's race was added in 1976 and FISU gave the event its official sanctioning two years later.
+First established in 1968 as a men's-only event, a women's race was added in 1976 and FISU gave the event its official sanctioning two years later.
 The programme of each championship consists of one men's and one women's race, with prizes being available for individuals and national teams.
 The team races are decided by comparing the sum of the finishing places of each nation's top four finishers (for men) or top three finishers (for women).
 Each country may enter up to six male athletes and five female athletes.
 A mixed-sex relay was introduced at the 2022 edition.

-The 2020 edition set for Marrakech was postponed due to the COVID-19 pandemic.
+The 2020 edition set for Marrakesh was postponed due to the COVID-19 pandemic.

 All editions of the competition up to 2006 were hosted by Western European countries.
-Algiers became the first African nation to host the event in 2006 and Kingston, Ontario brought it to North America for the first time in 2010.
-Although the competition is limited to athletes studying at university level, the championships has nevertheless attract top level competitors, including: World Championship medallists Steve Moneghetti and Mariem Alaoui Selsouli, as well as World Cross Country team medallists Antonio Serrano and Iulia Olteanu.
+Algiers became the first African nation to host the event in 2006 and Kingston, Ontario, brought it to North America for the first time in 2010.
+Although the competition is limited to athletes studying at university level, the championships has nevertheless attracted top-level competitors, including: World Championship medallists Steve Moneghetti and Mariem Alaoui Selsouli, as well as World Cross Country team medallists Antonio Serrano and Iulia Olteanu.

+The short-distance cross country event was introduced at the 2024 edition in Muscat.
+As a result, starting from 2024 there are six races: the long race and short race (for both men and women) held on Saturday, and a short relay and long relay held on Sunday.